The EU Commission updated the EUDAMED timeline chart again this month, with a new ‘go-live’ date of Q2 2024. This delays EUDAMED by another year.

 New EUDAMED Dates

-After the six-month transition period ends, the following EUDAMED modules become mandatory:
+After the 6-month transition period ends, the following EUDAMED modules become mandatory:

 - Actor registration